sourcetab/sourcetab/README.md

 #### Web

-To generate a build that runs directly in a browser, execute `npm run build-web` in the projects root directory.
+To generate a build that runs directly in a browser, execute `npm run build:web` in the projects root directory.
 Open **./build/web/index.html** in a browser to view results.

 #### Chrome

-To generate the chrome extension, execute `npm run build-chrome` in the projects root directory.
+To generate the chrome extension, execute `npm run build:chrome` in the projects root directory.
 The results are in the **./build/chrome** directory.

 #### Firefox

-To generate the firefox extension, execute `npm run build-firefox` in the projects root directory.
+To generate the firefox extension, execute `npm run build:firefox` in the projects root directory.
 The results are in the **./build/firefox** directory.

 ### Development